ckrushton/aws-plugin-slurm-hibernate/README.md

 ```

 * `LogLevel`: Logging level.
 Possible values are `CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG`.
 Default is `DEBUG`.
+* `NodePartitionFolder`: Folder where the text files containing active nodes for each partition and nodegroup are stored.
+Example: `/nfs/slurm/etc/aws/partitions/`
 * `LogFileName`: Full path to the log file location.
 Default is `PLUGIN_PATH\aws_plugin.log`.
 * `SlurmBinPath`: Full path to the folder that contains Slurm binaries like `scontrol` or `sinfo`.
 Example: `/slurm/bin`.
 * `SlurmConf`: These attributes are used by `generate_conf.py` to generate the content that must be appended to the Slurm configuration file.
 You must specify at least the following attributes: